-Employer contributions to the Municipal Pension Plan of \$737 (2015 - \$155) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of \$970 (2016 - \$737) were expensed during the year.
 Every three years, an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
-The most recent actuarial valuation for the plan at December 31, 2012 indicated an unfunded liability of approximately \$1,370,000.
-The actuary does not attribute portions of the unfunded liability to individual employers.
-The plan covers approximately 184,000 active members, of which approximately 170 are employees of the Branch (2015 - 120).
-The actuarial valuation date was as of December 31, 2015, with results available in fall 2016.
-The next expected valuation will be as of December 31, 2018.
+The most recent actuarial valuation for the plan at December 31, 2015 indicated a funding surplus of approximately \$2,224,000.
+The actuary does not attribute portions of the surplus to individual employers.
+The plan covers approximately 189,000 active members, of which approximately 200 are employees of the Branch (2016 - 170).
+The next expected valuation will be as of December 31, 2018, with results available in 2019.